abhishekvispute/curiousapple-audits/src/Raft-1.md

 Abhishek Vispute, known online as 'curiousapple', is an independent smart contract security researcher.
 Previously, he served as a lead smart contract auditor at [Macro](https://0xmacro.com/) and is currently working independently.</br>
-His auditing experience covers diverse set of protocols, including DeFi, NFTs, DAOs, and Games, in all of which he has discovered severe bugs. </br>
+His auditing experience covers diverse set of protocols, including DeFi, Bridges, NFTs, DAOs, and Games, in all of which he has discovered severe bugs. </br>
 You can find his previous work and contact [here](https://github.com/abhishekvispute/curiousapple-audits/blob/231caa00d7f0ba8b016b4980b300e6a2fcd93815/README.md) </br>